Court Rules

 Court-level rulesca-statewideCRITICALOfficial source

-E-filed papers received before midnight on a court day are deemed filed that day per local rule.
+A court may adopt a local rule that electronic filings received before midnight on a court day are deemed filed that same court day.

 Source text: Under rules 2.253(b)(7) and 2.259(c), a court may provide by local rule that a paper that is required to be filed electronically and that is received electronically by the court before midnight on a court day is deemed filed on that court day.